Akanksha0217/JavaScript_learning/README.md

   - Array destructuring
   - Object destructuring
 - ⭐ Tried a few **JavaScript star pattern problems** to build logic with loops.
+-
+### 🗓️ July 24, 2025
+- 👩‍💻 Practiced creating and using **classes**:
+  - Defined constructors and methods inside classes.
+  - Used `this` keyword and created multiple instances (objects).
+- 🧱 Worked on **objects**:
+  - Added, accessed, and updated properties.
+  - Nested object handling and object methods.
+- 🔄 Practiced working with **arrays**:
+  - Iterated through arrays of objects.

+- 🧩 Learned and applied **destructuring**:
+  - Array destructuring
+  - Object destructuring
+  - Nested destructuring
 ---